-Call the Cardinal Care Managed Care Helpline at 1-800-643-2273 (TTY: 1-800-817-6608), Monday through Friday, 8:30 a.m. to 6 p.m. for information about your open enrollment period, or "good cause," or to help you choose or change your health plan.
-Cardinal Care Managed Care Helpline services are free.
-FAMIS members can call Cover Virginia at 1-833-5CALLVA to change health plans.
+Call the Cardinal Care Managed Care Enrollment Helpline at 1-800-643-2273 (TTY: 1-800-817-6608), Monday through Friday, 8:30 a.m. to 6 p.m., or visit the website at virginiamanagedcare.com.
+You can also download the app.
+To get the app, search for Virginia Cardinal Care on Google Play or the App Store for information about your open enrollment period, or "good cause," or to help you choose or change your health plan.
+Cardinal Care Managed Care Enrollment Helpline services are free.
+Effective 7/1/25, FAMIS members should contact the Managed Care Helpline.